lmorg/murex/docs/user-guide/spellcheck.md

     » config: get shell spellcheck-func
     { -> aspell list }

+The default should be good enough for most people but should you want to run an alternative spellchecker then follow the instructions in the next section:

 ### How To Write Your Own `spellcheck-func`

-You might legitimately want to run a different spellchecker, and if so you'll need to write your own **spellcheck-func**.
+You might legitimately want to run a different spellchecker and if so you'll need to write your own **spellcheck-func**.
 Fortunately this is simple:

 The function reads the command line from STDIN, if the spellchecker reads lines